ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 Loops:

 * Prefer range-based for loops, and use const reference iterators if you can.
 For shorter operations, consider using STL iterator methods such as std::find_if, std::for_each.
-* If you must use loop counters, avoid unsigned types, use int, auto, or size_t where possible.
+* If you must use loop counters, consider avoiding an unsigned type if possible.
 * If you must use loop counters, prefer to declare and update the loop counter inside the for statements instead of inside or outside of the for loop body.

 Exceptions: